Guides

 How is separation anxiety disorder treated?

 Treatment for separation anxiety disorder usually involves cognitive behavioral therapy, or CBT.
 This is a treatment that helps children learn to understand and manage their fears.
-Exposure therapy, a specialized form of CBT, might also be used.
-Exposure therapy works by carefully exposing children to separation in small doses.
-This can help them feel less anxious over time.
+Exposure therapy, a specialized form of CBT, is often used to treat anxiety.
+Exposure therapy works by carefully exposing children to separation in small doses, which helps them learn to tolerate the anxiety, and feel less anxious over time. Â

 When therapy is not enough, a child may be given medicine to lessen their symptoms and help make therapy more effective.
 The most common drug to treat separation anxiety disorder is an antidepressant medication called an SSRI.
 Occasionally anti-anxiety medications are used but they can be habit-forming.